zen66ten/HW-T/README.md

 ## Why?

-For years it annoyed me that Linux has no real equivalent of HWiNFO64.
+Linux has no real equivalent of HWiNFO64.
 The information itself is available, but it is spread across a dozen separate utilities: `lm-sensors` for the motherboard, `smartctl` for drives, `nvidia-smi` for the GPU, `dmidecode` for the BIOS and memory,